Shawn Klush: Early life

 Shawn Klush was born and raised in Pittston, Pennsylvania.
 He graduated from Seton Catholic High School in Pittston in 1988.
 Klush's love for music led him to begin imitating his musical idol, Elvis Presley.
 Klush's father was a radio disc jockey.
 From an early age, Klush listened to Elvis singing.
 He studied guitar, and eventually joined a local band called Night Moves, with members Joseph Bruno, Dan Gardner, George Guman, and Charlie Newcomb.

 Early career

 Klush first began performing as an Elvis tribute artist at resorts in the Poconos region of Pennsylvania.
 During a tour of Canada, he entered and won the $5,000 prize in the "Worldwide Elvis Competition" in Montreal.
 He was hired by the producers of the Las Vegas show Legends in Concert to star as 'Elvis' in the company's Branson, Missouri production in 2004.
 He also alternated in their Las Vegas and Atlantic City show rooms.
 Each January he stars in the "Elvis Birthday Tribute Tour," an Elvis show with Elvis' original musicians, singers, and closest friends, in multiple cities.
 Klush also performed at Burnley Mechanics and performed at the Bolton Arena with Justin Shandor, Gordon Hendricks, Steve Preston, DJ Fontana, and The Sweet Inspirations.

 Personal life

-Shawn's wife Beverly died on April 2024.
+Shawn's wife Beverly died in April 2024.
 They have two children, Shelby and Troy.